PhmCAT

 Take the Assessment

-• If at any point you’d like to pause this assessment and continue it later, please click the save for later button at the bottom of each page.
-This will provide you with a unique form link and send you an email with the link to your draft (Please check your spam if you do not receive an email from noreply@takethephmcat.com with a link.)
+- If at any point you’d like to pause this assessment and continue it later, please click the save for later button at the bottom of each page.
+Make sure you save often otherwise your session may time out due to inactivity.

 Review Your Assessment